 - Growth through acquisitions.
 We intend to make strategic acquisitions of midstream assets in Energy Transfer's current areas of operation that offer the opportunity for operational efficiencies and the potential for increased utilization and expansion of its existing and acquired assets.
-We will also pursue midstream asset acquisition opportunities in other regions of the U.S. with significant natural gas reserves and high levels of drilling activity or with growing demand for natural gas. - Enhance profitability of existing assets.
-We intend to increase the profitability of Energy Transfer's existing asset base by adding new volumes of natural gas, undertaking additional initiatives to enhance utilization and reducing costs by improving operations. - Engage in construction and expansion opportunities.
-We intend to leverage Energy Transfer's existing infrastructure and customer relationships by constructing and expanding systems to meet new or increased demand for midstream services. - Increase cash flow from fee-based businesses.
+We will also pursue midstream asset acquisition opportunities in other regions of the U.S. with significant natural gas reserves and high levels of drilling activity or with growing demand for natural gas.
+We believe we will be well positioned to benefit from the additional acquisition opportunities likely to arise as a result of the ongoing divestiture of midstream assets by large industry participants. - Enhance profitability of existing assets.
+We intend to increase the profitability of Energy Transfer's existing asset base by adding new volumes of natural gas, undertaking additional initiatives to enhance utilization and reducing costs by improving operations.
+Recently Energy Transfer has increased the profitability of its assets by: - continuing to add new volumes of natural gas gathered in west Texas under long-term producer commitments and transporting such natural gas on the Oasis Pipeline; - increasing fee-based revenues and enhancing utilization by moving an idle 145 MMcf/d treating facility from the Southeast Texas System to the Elk City System to take advantage of additional natural gas volumes; - reducing operating costs by blending untreated natural gas from the Southeast Texas System with gas on the Oasis Pipeline to meet pipeline quality specifications, which permitted Energy Transfer to shut down treating facilities in the Southeast Texas System; and - reducing operating costs by relocating an existing compressor to the inlet side of the La Grange processing plant, which permitted Energy Transfer to shut down 13 compressors in the Southeast Texas System. - Engage in construction and expansion opportunities.
+We intend to leverage Energy Transfer's existing infrastructure and customer relationships by constructing and expanding systems to meet new or increased demand for midstream services.
+These projects include expansion of existing systems, such as the Bossier Pipeline expansion in east Texas, and construction of new facilities.
+Once completed, we expect that the Bossier Pipeline will lead to additional growth opportunities in this area. - Increase cash flow from fee-based businesses.
+Energy Transfer generated approximately 46% of its gross margin during the 11 months ended August 31, 2003 from fees charged for providing midstream services, including a transportation fee Energy Transfer charges its producer services business for natural gas that it transports on the Oasis Pipeline equal to the fee charged to third parties.
+This transportation fee accounted for 7% of total gross margin for this period.
+These feebased services are dependent on throughput volume and are typically less affected by short-term changes in commodity prices.
 We intend to seek to increase the percentage of Energy Transfer's midstream business conducted with third parties under fee-based arrangements in order to reduce exposure to changes in the prices of natural gas and NGLs.
+For example, we expect the fee-based contracts associated with the Bossier Pipeline to significantly increase the fee-based component of Energy Transfer's gross margin.